Table of contents

 When to make a team charter

 If you’ve been working together for a while, you might think you don’t need a team charter.
 After all, you already know your team goals.
 But what if your perception of those goals is slightly different from your teammates'?
 How can you capture everyone’s idea of what the team can — and should — strive to be?
 The defining feature of a team charter is that everyone contributes to its creation.
-This ensures that every member of the team buys into the contents of the charter.
+Having a team charter ensures that every member of the team buys into the contents of the charter.

 A top-down team charter created by management or by a few members simply isn’t going to work.
 The purpose of the charter is to get everyone aligned and committed.
 Without everyone’s input, that isn’t possible.